Bellilty/real-estate-multi-agent/README.md

 ## 🧠 Design Strategy and Approach

-When I started working on this Real Estate Asset Manager, my main goal was to create a system that could handle natural language queries about real estate data with high accuracy and transparency.
+When I started working on this Project, my main goal was to create a system that could handle natural language queries about real estate data with high accuracy and transparency.
 I chose a multi-agent architecture using LangGraph because it allows for specialized agents, each handling a specific aspect of query processing, while maintaining clear separation of concerns.

 ### Key Design Philosophy